A deeper look at perceptual inference

 Surprise

-According to AIF, the organism strives to minimize surprise at all times as surprise means that the organism is outside its comfort zone, its expected states.
+According to AIF, the organism strives to minimize surprise at all times as surprise means that the organism is outside its comfort zone, its expected or wanted mental states.
+To minimize surprise, the organism needs to take action to make the observation less surprising.
 Minimizing surprise will be the topic of coming posts.

 Links